dynatrace-oss/terraform-provider-dynatrace/docs/resources/opentelemetry_metrics.md

 **Notes:**

-* Modifying this setting (renaming, disabling or removing attributes) will cause the metric to change.
-This may have an impact on existing dashboards, events and alerts that make use of these dimensions.
-In this case, they will need to be updated manually.
+- Attributes **must** be added in their **original format**, as exported to Dynatrace by the telemetry source.
+For example, if the attribute is in `PascalCase`, the same case must be used when adding the attribute to the list.

-* Dynatrace does not recommend changing/removing the attributes starting with "dt.".
+- Dynatrace does not recommend changing/removing the attributes starting with "dt.".
 Dynatrace leverages these attributes to [Enrich metrics](https://www.dynatrace.com/support/help/extend-dynatrace/extend-metrics/reference/enrich-metrics). (see [below for nested schema](#nestedblock--additional_attributes))
-- `additional_attributes_to_dimension_enabled` (Boolean) Add the resource and scope attributes configured below as dimensions
+- `additional_attributes_to_dimension_enabled` (Boolean) Add the resource and scope attributes configured below as dimensions (Metrics Classic)
 - `meter_name_to_dimension_enabled` (Boolean) When enabled, the Meter name (also referred to as InstrumentationScope or InstrumentationLibrary in OpenTelemetry SDKs) and version will be added as dimensions (`otel.scope.name` and `otel.scope.version`) to ingested OTLP metrics.

-**Note:** Modifying this setting will cause the metric to change.
-This may have an impact on existing dashboards, events and alerts that make use of these dimensions.
-In this case, they will need to be updated manually
 - `mode` (String) Specifies whether the given attributes to enable (`additional_attributes`) and the attributes to drop (`to_drop_attributes`) will get applied explicitly (`EXPLICIT`) or additive (`ADDITIVE`).

 Default behavior is `EXPLICIT` - in which case it is recommended to have just ONE instance of this resource